Common name: Reishi

 History: Reishi mushroom has been recognised as a medicine in China for over 2000 years.
 It is traditionally used to replenish Qi (life force in TCM), ease the mind, and relieve cough and asthma, and it is recommended for dizziness, insomnia, palpitation, and shortness of breath (Benzie, 2011).
 It is known as the mushroom of immortality and was thought by Chinese doctors to increase the duration of lifespan (Babu, 2008).
 It is one of the Chinese supreme herbs and so thought by their medical system to be free of toxic side effects.
 For many centuries, it was on available to the wealthy elite in China because it was so rare, however in the 20th century in became easy to cultivate and now is available affordably around the world.

-Current applications: Maria Groves in her book, ‘Body into Balance’, describes reishi as, ‘our most valuable fungus for longevity and long-term vitality’ (Groves, 2016).
-It strengthens immune function with applications in cancer, chronic infections, and chronic inflammation.
-She describes it as having an affinity for the lungs which results in functional improvement leading to increased energy.
+Current applications: Reishi is a powerful adaptogenic herb which is calming to the nervous system.
+Reishi is less stimulating than schisandra and more like ashwagandha.
+It is suited to people prone to insomnia, and may help treat it.
+Maria Groves mentions it strengthens immune function with applications in cancer, chronic infections, and chronic inflammation (Groves, 2016).
 It fights fatigue and decreases stress, it may be valuable in chronic pain, protecting liver and heart function, decreasing cholesterol, lowering blood pressure, and protecting nerve and brain function.

 Science: Reishi appears to have a wide range of pharmacological activities.
 These include anti-inflammatory, anti-tumour, and anti-microbial properties (Babu, 2008).
 A recent PNAS paper (Liao et al., 2013) found that reishi polyscharrides stimulated antibodies against cancer cells in mice and also down-regulated tumour related inflammatory mediators.
 One study indicated that reishi increases the lifespan of mice (Wu et al., 2011).
 Another study found in Nature Communications observed reishi reduced weight gain in mice through acting as a prebiotic and modulating gut flora (Chang et al., 2015).
 These studies in experimental models point to the broad medicinal potential of reishi as traditional knowledge also indicates.